Robert Parish: College legacy

-NBA career
+Professional career

 Golden State Warriors (1976–1980)

 After college, Parish was drafted in the first round of the 1976 NBA draft by the Golden State Warriors.
 He had also been drafted by the Utah Stars in the 1973 ABA Special Circumstances draft and by the Spurs in the 1975 ABA draft.
 Parish signed with the Warriors.
 The Warriors were NBA champions in 1975 (two seasons prior to Parish's rookie campaign).
 However, when Parish joined the Warriors, their decline had begun, and they missed the playoffs completely from 1978 to 1980.

 "I was seriously thinking about having a very short basketball career before the trade because of all the losing that I experienced with the Warriors, and being blamed for the Warriors demise."
 Parish said of his time with Golden State.
 "I understand that because I was the No. 1 player taken (by the team in the 1976 draft) and the blame falls on my shoulders.
 But basketball is not an individual sport.
 It's a team sport.
 And I just feel like the team was an assembly of misfits and too much independent thinking.
 Guys were thinking about themselves as opposed to the team."

-Early in his career, Parish listed Mike Mitchell, Jamaal Wilkes and Bill Laimbeer as some of the NBA's "silent killers", that is, players whose contributions often cannot be measured by statistics.

 In 307 games over four seasons, Parish averaged 13.8 points, 9.5 rebounds and 1.8 blocks with the Warriors.